School District of Lancaster

 The School District of Lancaster is a large, urban school district of 11,300 students educated in 19 schools in central Lancaster County, Pennsylvania.
+It serves both the City of Lancaster and Lancaster Township.
 Established in 1836, it is the second oldest school district in the state.
-School District of Lancaster encompasses approximately 11 sqmi.
+The School District of Lancaster encompasses approximately 11 sqmi.
 According to 2000 federal census data, it serves a resident population of 70,348.
 By 2010, the district's population increased to 74,989 people.
 The School District of Lancaster serves a racially and economically diverse population of students: 60% Hispanic, 17% African American, 13% Caucasian, 10% Asian/other.